Automorphism groups and linearizability of rational Fano conic bundle threefolds: Equivariant intermediate Jacobian torsor obstructions

-In particular, the $G$-equivariant IJT-obstruction vanishes for $X$. \end{thm} When $X$ is the projective space $\Line^3$ with a regular $G$-action, Theorem \ref{IJT} holds for $X$.
 To prove Theorem \ref{IJT}, we give a relation between the equivariant intermediate Jacobian of a smooth projective rational threefold with a regular action of a finite group and the equivariant intermediate Jacobian of an equivariant blow-up or blow-down of it.

 \begin{lem}(\cite[Lemma 2.9]{3}) Let $f:Y\to X$ be a $G$-equivariant birational morphism of smooth projective rationally chain connected threefolds over $k$ with a regular action of a finite group $G$.
-Then the morphism, given by \ref{f+},
+Then the morphism, given by \eqref{f+},

 is a $G$-equivariant immersion of $G$-equivariant principally polarized abelian varieties. \end{lem}